Built-in Commands

 /info

-Display system environment information.
+Display comprehensive system environment and status information.

 The /info